Message-Passing Algorithms: Reparameterizations and Splittings: Lower Bounds and Optimality

+Theorem \ref{loc} tells us that, under suitable choices of the parameters, if the beliefs corresponding to a given fixed-point of the message-passing equations are locally decodable to $x^*$, then no vector $x$ within Hamming distance one of $x^*$ can decrease the objective function.
+We can check that choosing $c_i = 1$ for all $i$ and $c_\alpha > 0$ for all $\alpha$ always satisfies the conditions of {Theorem~\ref{loc}}.
+Consequently, if the fixed-point beliefs corresponding to the min-sum algorithm are locally decodable to $x^*$, then $x^*$ corresponds to a local optimum of the objective function. \begin{corollary} Let $b$ be a vector of admissible and min-consistent beliefs produced by the min-sum algorithm.
+If the beliefs are locally decodable to $x^*$, then $x^*$ is a local minimum (with respect to the Hamming distance) of the objective function. \end{corollary}

-Theorem \ref{loc} tells us that, under suitable choices of the parameters, no vector $x$ within Hamming distance one of $x^*$ can decrease the objective function.
-For a differentiable function $f$, we can infer that the gradient of $f$ at the point $x^*$ must be zero.
-Further, by the second derivative test and the observation that the function can only increase in value along the coordinate axes, $x^*$ is either a local minimum or a saddle point of $f$.
-For a convex differentiable function $f$, this condition is equivalent to global optimality:
+Consider a differentiable function $f:\mathbb{R}^n\rightarrow \mathbb{R}$ (i.e., $\mathcal{X}_i = \mathbb{R}$ for all $i$).
+Suppose that $c_i\neq 0$ for all $i$ and $c_\alpha \neq 0$ for all $\alpha$.
+If a vector of $c$-admissible and min-consistent beliefs is locally decodable to $x^*$, then we can always infer that the gradient of $f$ at the point $x^*$ must be zero (this is a direct consequence of min-consistency).
+Consequently, $x^*$ is either a local minimum, a local maximum, or a saddle point of $f$.
+If, in addition, $c$ satisfies the conditions Theorem \ref{loc}, then by the second derivative test and the observation that the function can only increase in value along the coordinate axes, $x^*$ is either a local minimum or a saddle point of $f$.
+Similarly, for a convex differentiable function $f:\mathbb{R}^n\rightarrow \mathbb{R}$, if $c_i\neq 0$ for all $i$ and $c_\alpha \neq 0$ for all $\alpha$, then $x^*$ minimizes $f$.